Simon-du06/Simon-du06/README.md

 <h2 align="left">Hi 👋!
-My name is Simon and I'm a 1st year student from Epitech Nice</h2>
+My name is Simon and I'm a 1st year student at Epitech Nice</h2>

 ###